“But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”

 Temper tantrums are non-Christian.

-“Wrath” means turbulent emotions.
-Some people believe that if they violently display their anger, this is a wonderful and effective way to communicate with other people.
-They believe that if they throw tantrums, they can get their way.
-Tantrums are just emotions of anger out of whack.
+A wrathful person carries turbulent emotions.
+Some people believe that if they violently display their anger, it is a wonderful and effective way to communicate with others.
+They think that if they throw tantrums, they can get their way.
+Tantrums are just emotions of anger out of whack or out of control.

 A wrathful person is someone with a short fuse and a vicious temper.
-A person with a short fuse has great difficulty in hiding his temper.
+An individual with a short fuse has great difficulty in hiding his temper.
 Other people with long fuses give the impression that they are docile and easy-going.
-In reality, they are a bomb ticking ready to go off with the right detonator.
-The detonators are usually jealous and resentment.
+In reality, they are a bomb ticking, ready to go off with the right detonator.
+The detonators are usually jealousy and resentment.

 What is it that makes you angrier than anything else?
-Write down those areas.
-Go to God’s Word and memorize verses that deal with volatile anger.
+Go to God’s Word and memorize verses that deal with incendiary anger.
+Write down those passages.

 Temper tantrums are generally the direct result of frustration.
-It is the thwarting of a strong desire.
-This is similar to the child who kicks, stamps his feet, jumps up and down, bites, screams, and throws himself on the floor or holds his breath or sobs hysterically.
+Explosive anger comes from thwarting strong desire.
+Throwing a temper tantrum is similar to the child who kicks, stamps his feet, jumps up and down, bites, screams, and throws himself on the floor or holds his breath or sobs hysterically.

-It is said of a rattlesnake that it will accidentally bite itself if it gets angry enough.
+Someone said a rattlesnake will accidentally bite itself if it gets angry enough.
 Harboring hate against others often results in biting ourselves.
 We think we hurt others by holding anger inside, but we hurt ourselves the most.